 E. multilocularis produces spongy masses that are locally invasive and difficult or impossible to treat surgically.
 Cysts occur primarily in the liver but can occur in the lungs, or other tissues.
 The cysts are not large, but they invade and destroy surrounding tissue and can cause liver failure and death.

-Although many infections are acquired during childhood, clinical signs may not appear for years, except when cysts are in vital organs.
+Although many infections are acquired during childhood, clinical signs of echinococcosis may not appear for years, except when cysts are in vital organs.
 Symptoms and signs may resemble those of a space-occupying tumor.

 Pulmonary cysts can rupture, causing cough, chest pain, and hemoptysis.

-CT, MRI, and ultrasound findings may be pathognomonic if daughter cysts and hydatid sand (protoscolices and debris) are present, but simple hydatid cysts may be difficult to differentiate from benign cysts, abscesses, or benign or malignant tumors.
+CT, MRI, and ultrasound findings of the abdomen can be pathognomonic for cystic echinococcosis in the liver if daughter cysts and hydatid sand (protoscolices and debris) are present, but simple hydatid cysts may be difficult to differentiate from benign cysts, abscesses, or benign or malignant tumors.
 The presence of hydatid sand in aspirated cyst fluid is diagnostic.
+World Health Organization criteria use imaging results to categorize cysts as active, transitional, or inactive (1).
+Pulmonary involvement may present as round or irregular pulmonary masses on chest x-ray.
+Alveolar echinococcosis typically presents as an invasive mass.

-Treatment of echinococcosis varies depending on the type, location, and size of the cyst and on complications.
+Treatment of cystic (hydatid) echinococcosis varies depending on the type, location, and number of cysts and whether imaging results indicate the cysts are active, transitional or inactive (1).

 Liver transplantation has been lifesaving in a few patients.

-The cysts develop slowly (usually over many years) into large (up to 1 L), fluid-filled cysts (hydatid cysts), which contain numerous infective protoscolices.
+The cysts of E. granulosus develop slowly (usually over many years) into large (up to 1 L), fluid-filled cysts (hydatid cysts), which contain numerous infective protoscolices.

 Feces from infected dogs (and other canines) are the main source of human infection.